-For example, in a case study, a 19-year old woman with schizophrenia got a successful treatment with a dose of 1200 mg/day of purified CBD.
+For example, in a case study, a 19-year old woman with schizophrenia got a successful treatment with a dose of 1200 mg/day of purified CBD (14).

-In another study that compared the effects of CBD vs. a traditional antipsychotic named ‘amisulpride’, researchers found that a daily dose of 200mg CBD, increased stepwise by 200mg per day to a daily dose of 200 mg four times daily (total 800 mg per day) each within the first week, was as effective as the traditional antipsychotic medicine amisulpride, while CBD had a superior side-effect profile (less side-effects).
+In another study that compared the effects of CBD vs. a traditional antipsychotic named ‘amisulpride’ (15), researchers found that a daily dose of 200mg CBD, increased stepwise by 200mg per day to a daily dose of 200 mg four times daily (total 800 mg per day), was as effective as the traditional antipsychotic medicine amisulpride.
+CBD also had a superior side-effect profile (fewer side-effects).

 CBD Dose for Anxiety

 A 2015 study that reviewed the results of 25+ human experimental, clinical, epidemiological, and chronic studies (16) found that the current evidence strongly supports the potential for CBD as a treatment for anxiety disorders at oral doses ranging from 300mg to 600mg.